DragonSpit/ParallelAlgorithms/README.md

 Once Intel's OneAPI, which is free, has been installed, select Project/IntelCompiler/UseIntelOneAPICompiler.
 Some of the algorithms are faster when build with Intel's OneAPI compiler.

 ## Other Resources
+[Benchmarks of C++ Standard Parallel Algorithms (STL)](https://duvanenko.tech.blog/2023/05/21/c-parallel-stl-benchmark/) are provided, with benchmark code in [ParallelSTL](https://github.com/DragonSpit/ParallelSTL) repository, which builds and runs on Linix and Windows.

+Blogs:
 - [Parallel Merge](https://duvanenko.tech.blog/2018/01/14/parallel-merge/) for merging two arrays of any data type supporting comparison.
 - [Parallel Merge Sort](https://duvanenko.tech.blog/2018/01/13/parallel-merge-sort/) for sorting arrays of any data type supporting comparison.
 - [Novel LSD Radix Sort (two-phase)](https://duvanenko.tech.blog/2019/02/27/lsd-radix-sort-performance-improvements/).